ibanknatoPrad/emuDownloadCenter-wiki/Collecting-walktrough.md

 **Specifications:**
 * **`[version]_changelog.txt`** all letters have to be lowercase, no spaces or non-ascii characters (may only contain a 'minus' -)
-* The file must exist, if the changelog is unknown...the contents is only the word: `unknown`

 ### 2.3)
 Create a contents TXT for this version, place it in the folder as: **`[version]_contents.txt`**